Martin Sulzmann

 We show how to model such functionality in Go via channels.

-We define a data type Group
+We define a data type Group on which methods

-operate.
+wait and notify operate.
 Each group is

 represented via an unbuffered channel.
 Values transmitted via the